Jill Ellis

-Jillian Anne Ellis (born 6 September 1966) is an English-American football manager and executive who is the Chief Football Officer of FIFA and will serve as part of the world governing body's executive management team, driving the development and implementation of FIFA's global football strategy.
-Ellis had previously been president of San Diego Wave FC of the National Women's Soccer League (NWSL) since its expansion in 2021.
-Ellis coached the United States women's national team from 2014 to 2019 and won two FIFA Women's World Cups in 2015 and 2019, making her the second coach to win consecutive World Cups.
-She stepped down as the team's head coach in October 2019 and currently serves as an ambassador for the United States Soccer Federation, with her focus being on working with the federation to help raise the number of women in coaching.
-She has also served as head coach for various college and United States national youth teams over her career.
+Jillian Anne Ellis (born 6 September 1966) is an English-American football manager and executive.
+As of March 2026 she is chief football officer of FIFA, since her appointment in December 2024.

+Ellis coached the United States women's national team from 2014 to 2019 and won two FIFA Women's World Cups in 2015 and 2019, making her the second coach to win consecutive World Cups after Vittorio Pozzo.
+She stepped down as the team's head coach in October 2019.
+Ellis was appointed president of San Diego Wave FC of the National Women's Soccer League (NWSL) after its expansion in 2021.
+She has served as an ambassador for the United States Soccer Federation, working to help raise the number of women in coaching, and has also served as head coach for various college and United States national youth teams over her career.

-Early life and playing career
+Early life and education

+Jillian Anne Ellis was born on 6 September 1966 in Folkestone, Kent, England.
+She grew up in Cowplain, a small village 11 mi north of Portsmouth on the southern coast of England.
+She was a supporter of Manchester United, and attended Padnell Junior School and Cowplain School.
+Naturally athletic, she ran track and field, and played field hockey and netball, but did not play organised football as there was no organised football for girls in the UK in the 1970s.
+She would, however, tag along with her brother Paul and play with the boys whenever they needed an extra player.

+Her father, John Ellis, a former Royal Marines commando, was a longtime football ambassador for the British Government, assigned to help create football programs worldwide, including in Trinidad and Tobago and in Singapore.
+He also served as an assistant coach for the U.S. women's national team in 2000 and 2001.

-Ellis did not play organised football until her family moved to the United States in 1981, as there was no organised football for girls in the UK in the 1970s.
-She captained the Robinson Secondary School team in Fairfax, Virginia, to the 1984 state championship and won the under-19 national title with the Braddock Road Bluebelles the same summer.
+In 1981, the Ellis family moved to Northern Virginia, where John Ellis founded Soccer Academy in Manassas.
+Ellis captained the Robinson Secondary School team in Fairfax, Virginia, to the 1984 state championship, and won the under-19 national title with the Braddock Road Bluebelles the same summer.
 She went on to play as a forward at William & Mary from 1984 to 1987, when she was named third-team All-American.
 She scored 32 goals during her four seasons at the school.